YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZS[TATUS] contains a string value specifying the error condition code and location of the last exception condition that occurred during routine execution.

-YottaDB/GT.M maintains $ZSTATUS as a string consisting of three or more substrings.
+YottaDB maintains $ZSTATUS as a string consisting of three or more substrings.
 The string consists of the following:

 * An error message number as the first substring.
 * The entryref of the line in error as the second substring; a comma (,) separates the first and second substrings.